Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 As a result, the small natural fires that once thinned and healed forests were put out.

 That policy, and the lack of timber harvesting in the 1980s and ’90s, allowed Arizona’s forests to become overgrown.
-In other words, they’re unhealthy with too many trees and thick brush.
+In other words, they’re unhealthy with too many small-diameter trees and thick brush.

 Overgrown forests create a threat